Skip to Content

 • Must be considered a real estate entity per state law and meet all local zoning requirements for real estate per Chapter 12 of VA Pamphlet 26-7

-Manufactured homes must also have a metal identification plate outside the structure.
+Manufactured homes must also have a metal identification plate on the exterior of the structure.
 You might hear this called a “HUD tag” or a “red tag.”

 Additionally, manufactured homes need to have a “data plate” inside the home, often on a bedroom closet wall or inside a kitchen cabinet.
 The data plate is a sticker with information about the house and its specifications.

-Modular homes are treated differently from manufactured homes.
+Modular homes do qualify for VA loans, but are treated differently from manufactured homes.
 Generally, sections of a modular home are built in a factory and then shipped to a home site.
 From there, the pieces are assembled by professional contractors, much like a traditional, stick-built home.
 Modular homes must meet local or state building codes rather than federal guidelines.

 Veterans looking to purchase an existing modular home encounter the same lending process as those buying a stick-built home.